 As the Belgian NN is a general registration number, it’s a requirement for everyone living in Belgium.
-Belgian citizens have the number on their passport or Belgian ID card; permanent and temporary residents have it on their residence cards or residence documents.
+In fact, Belgian citizens have the number on their passport or Belgian ID card; permanent and temporary residents have it on their residence cards or residence documents.
 You will also need a Belgian National Register Number if you visit Belgium short-term and take up employment.
 This will be a temporary or provisional NN.

 Businesses registered in Belgium also need a Belgian National Register Number, which serves as a business tax number in Belgium.
 This is issued with the company documents when the business registers with the Belgian authorities.

 Every Belgian aged 12 or over receives it on their Belgian ID card.
-Non-nationals resident in Belgium receive it with their residence permits.
+Non-nationals resident in Belgium also receive it with their residence permits.
 See our guide to Belgian citizenship and permanent residence to see who qualifies as a Belgian citizen or permanent resident.

 The Belgian National Register Number is automatically issued as part of other documents; it isn’t something that you have to apply for separately in most cases.
-You can see our separate guides for information on how to apply for Belgian citizenship and permanent residence, Belgian passports, social security in Belgium, and registering as a temporary resident in Belgium.
+You can also see our guides for information on how to apply for Belgian citizenship and permanent residence, Belgian passports, social security in Belgium, and registering as a temporary resident in Belgium.
 You can also check out our guides to starting a business in Belgium and paying taxes in Belgium for information on company registration and how to pay taxes in Belgium.

 If you haven’t received a Belgian National Register Number or an identity document containing a Belgian NN, or if you want to make an enquiry about the how to get a Belgian tax number, the best place to contact is your local municipality (commune/gemeente) which is responsible for registering foreign residents and issuing identity cards and residence permits.
 This is done at the local town hall.
-Information on local municipalities and where to find your local town hall is available here.
+Information on local municipalities and where to find your local town hall is also available here.

 As your Belgian National Register Number is provided as part of various other documents, there is no separate fee that needs to be paid to obtain the NN.